leiqunni/GoogleMapsTimelineActivityViewer/README.md

 - Modern web browser with JavaScript enabled
 - Google Maps Timeline data (JSON format)
 - Google Maps API key
-- PHP or Python for running the local web server
+- PHP for running the local web server

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.